Remembering a loved one: Memories I won’t forget any time soon (plus planning your own memories)

 Look at his social media profiles online (those will be there forever)

 Have a memorial service (even only small and intimate)

 Reflect on his life and have a cry (I always feel better)

 Whatever stage you are at in your grief, you can make some of the memories you will experience purposeful and intentional, you decide what you want to do to remember your loved one.
 Don’t worry about the other memories, they will come but you will deal with them.
 And most of all, you will be able to empathise and help someone else.

 I have purposed to enjoy life more and to focus on happiness as you never know when it can just be snatched away.
-This happiness will see me doing the seven day LEMON CHALLENGE!
-So excited, and you can join in too.
-In fact I would love it if you did it with me.
-You will feel better for it.
+This happiness will see me helping others and feeling better about things.

-Don’t forget to sign up for the newsletter on Sundays to see what we get up to now and how we are now purposeful and intentional with life.
+Don’t forget to sign up for the newsletter (use the box below) on Sundays to see what we get up to now and how we are now purposeful and intentional with life.